Psilocybin decriminalization in the United States: Decriminalization

 In March 2022, Colorado activists picked a psychedelic reform initiative (Proposition 122) out of three other similar initiatives and started a signature campaign to place the measure on the state's 2022 election ballot.
 By July 2022, the reform initiative made the Colorado ballot for the 2022 midterm elections.
 The ballot initiative was passed in November 2022 by over 50% of those who voted.
-It decriminalizes the possession, growing, and sharing of five psychedelics for personal use: psilocybin, psilocyn, dimethyltryptamine (DMT), ibogaine, and mescaline, for those aged 21-years-old and over.
-The initiative also legalized "healing centers" that are licensed by the state's Department of Regulatory Agencies, where those aged 21 and over can buy, consume, and take psychedelics under supervision.
-This healing center programme is expected to begin in 2024.
+The proposition was for the decriminalization of the possession, growing, and sharing of five psychedelics for personal use: psilocybin, psilocyn, dimethyltryptamine (DMT), ibogaine, and mescaline, for those aged 21-years-old and over.
+The initiative also included the legalization of "healing centers" that are licensed by the state's Department of Regulatory Agencies, where those aged 21 and over can buy, consume, and take psychedelics under supervision.
 It will at first only include psilocybin but allows for expansion to include DMT, ibogaine, and mescaline in 2026.
+On July 1, 2023, the state created the Natural Medicine Advisory Board and a division within the Department of Revenue for regulating and licensing the listed fungi and plants.
+The Department of Revenue's Natural Medicine Division issued Colorado's first healing center business license on March 31, 2025.
+The first healing center in Colorado opened in July 2025.

-On February 27, 2023, Ferndale, Michigan, became the fourth city in Michigan to decriminalize entheogenic plants and fungi.
+On February 27, 2023, Ferndale, Michigan, became the fourth city in Michigan to decriminalize entheogenic plants and fungi supported by Decriminalize Nature Ferndale.

 In May 2023, Jefferson County, Washington, decriminalized the use of entheogenic plants and fungi.

-On July 11, 2023, Berkeley, California, became the fifth city in California to decriminalize entheogenic plants and fungi.
+On July 11, 2023, Berkeley, California, became the fifth city in California to decriminalize entheogenic plants and fungi with the support of Decriminalize Nature Berkeley.

 On July 23, 2023, Minneapolis, Minnesota, decriminalized entheogenic plants and fungi via mayoral executive order.

 On October 3, 2023, the City Council in Portland, Maine, has voted to deprioritize the local enforcement of laws against psychedelic plants and fungi.

 In October 2023, 'Massachusetts for Mental Health Options' received approval from the state attorney general to pursue a ballot initiative in Massachusetts for the 2024 elections.
 The initiative sought to legalize the personal use of psychedelics, including the home cultivation of entheogenic plants and fungi.
 However, it was rejected by voters, with 57.1% voting no.